Mikaela/mikaela.github.io/index.html.md

 At IRCNET, I don't have any public channels, which are in English.

-# Miscannellious things related to this site.
+# Miscellaneous things related to this site.

 [Mirror list](mirrors.html)